 Left to myself, I would take the sea-facing villa any day.
 However, the Garden villas suit families with young kids better.
-Beside the easy walk to the resort main area, not having to wait for a buggy, there is another advantage to the Garden villas.
+Besides the easy walk to the resort main area, not having to wait for a buggy, there is another advantage to the Garden villas.
 There is a nice landscaped area with a dining area and a pool smaller than the main pool, perfect for young kids to splash about.
 We were a group of 2 families and used this pool area at lunch while the kids were having fun in and around the pool.

 Food at The Naka Island

 Over the course of our long weekend stay, we tried all the food options – the 2 restaurants, bar and the in-villa dining option of the resort.
 The 2 restaurants of the property have pleasing views of the beach and the main pool area.

 Tonsai offers Thai and international cuisine.
 But beware, when the menu states spicy, they really mean it!
-My palette used to Indian spiciness couldn’t take the fiery red chilli in some Thai dishes.
+My palette used to Indian spiciness couldn’t take the fiery red chili in some Thai dishes.
 Tonsai is also where breakfast is served.
 I spent a couple of leisurely mornings with a book and enjoyed the breakfast spread.

 The second restaurant, My Grill offers a decent grilled selection of meats and seafood.
 You can pair it with wine.
 For a romantic evening for couples, they have a sunken open-air beachside area.
 The food at both Tonsai and My Grill was not great but average (from a luxury dining standard).